 Local area trips where the children might walk down the library will not need your permission.
 Travelling further a field or with transport will require your permission.
 Obviously we have to charge (Charging Policy is on our web) but we always aim to keep costs down and we can on many occasions reduce costs by subsidising some trips.

 If you are asking someone else to collect you child at the end of the day we must have a letter or an e mail to confirm who this is with.
 We will not let children leave without permission in writing.
-If this is a regular occurence one letter with details will suffice.
+If this is a regular arrangement one letter with details will suffice.

 Are an important part of our curriculum.
 Years 3 & 4 go to a PGL centre and Years 5 & 6 to the National Watersports Centre Plas Menai Wales